igorwolfs/acoustic-processing-hw/README.md

 #### Lattice ECP5U
 The Lattice ECP5U was the best price-quality in terms of computing power.

-With a max CLK frequency of about 400 MHz it can operate around the lowest frequency possible for LPDDR3.
+With a max CLK frequency of about 400 MHz it can operate around the lowest DDR3 speed class.

 #### Micron-DDR3 PHY
 Anticipated was that around lower DDR3-speed classes (300 MHz, $\lambda = \frac{c}{300e6 * \sqrt{4.1}} = 50 cm$), delay-matching becomes less of an issue and higher ECP5U rise and fall times increase tolerance margin for the 50 ohm single-ended / 100 ohm differential impedance requirements.